izazahmad-ai/Deep-Learning/brain-segmentation/README.md

 ```

 ## Dataset
-Dataset (Multimodal Brain Tumor Segmentation Challenge 2020) for this project can be downloaded from the following page: [link](https://www.med.upenn.edu/cbica/brats2020/data.html).
+The dataset (Multimodal Brain Tumor Segmentation Challenge 2020) for this project can be downloaded from the following page: [link](https://www.med.upenn.edu/cbica/brats2020/data.html).

 ## Training